8-Ball Pool Rules and Terms | Blatt Billiards

 Pool Chalk

 Chalk is used to help improve contact between the cue stick tip and the cue ball.
+Applying chalk reduces the chance of a miscue, providing better control over the direction and spin of the shot.

 Spotting the Ball

 This is returning a ball onto the table either from a pocket or if it jumped off the table.
+The ball is typically placed back on a designated spot, ensuring fair play and maintaining the flow of the game.

 Playing 8-Ball Pool